satran004/aion4j-maven-plugin/README.md

-## This repository has been moved under BloxBean project - [Aion4j Maven Plugin new repo](https://github.com/bloxbean/aion4j-maven-plugin)
+## This repository has been moved to BloxBean project - [Aion4j Maven Plugin new repo](https://github.com/bloxbean/aion4j-maven-plugin)